fleschutz/PowerShell/Docs/open-air-b-n-b.md

 ## open-air-b-n-b.ps1 - Opens the AirBNB website

-This script launches the Web browser with the AirBNB website.
+This PowerShell script launches the Web browser with the AirBNB website.

 ## Parameters
 ```powershell